‘Teen Mom 2’: Javi Marroquin Dishes On Getting Back Together With Kailyn Lowry

-Teen Mom 2 fans have been watching as Kailyn Lowry and Javi Marroquin have been navigating their rocky relationship and impending divorce on social media and on their reality TV series.
-The pair, who have thrown accusations at one another, seem to be in agreement about the future of their relationship, and whether or not they’ll ever get back together.
+Teen Mom 2 fans watched as Kailyn Lowry and Javi Marroquin navigated their rocky relationship and impending divorce on social media and on their reality TV series.
+The pair, who have thrown accusations at one another, seem to be in agreement about the future of their relationship and whether or not they’ll ever get back together.

 According to Us Weekly Magazine, many Teen Mom 2 viewers are still keeping their fingers crossed that Kailyn Lowry and Javi Marroquin will work out their issues and eventually find a way to rebuild their marriage.
-However, Javi and Kail seem to be on the same page and have revealed that they are not going to be getting back together in 2017.
+However, Javi and Kail seem to be on the same page and have revealed that they are not going to get back together in 2017.

 Marroquin made his feelings about a reconciliation with Lowry very clear via his Twitter page.
-Upon hearing the rumors that he and and his ex may be getting back together, Javi tweeted, “No. Never.”
+Upon hearing the rumors that he and his ex may be getting back together, Javi tweeted the following.

 “Idk where the rumor started about me and kail getting back together.
 No. Never.”